Household Poisons

 Causes

-There are many household products that are poisonous to our pets.
-If your pet gains access to the following list of household products, seek veterinary attention immediately.
+Many household products can be poisonous to our pets.
+If your pet gains access to any of the following products, seek veterinary attention immediately:

 - Antifreeze